-Leases Consolidated Balance Sheet Classification March 31, 2022 December 31, 2021 Assets: Operating right-of-use assets Other noncurrent assets \$ 2,206 \$ 2,289 Finance right-of-use assets Other noncurrent assets 128 148 Total leased assets \$ 2,334 \$ 2,437 Liabilities: Current Operating lease liabilities Accrued liabilities \$ 495 \$ 475 Finance lease liabilities Accrued liabilities 53 62 Noncurrent Operating lease liabilities Long-term liabilities 3,463 3,600 Finance lease liabilities Long-term liabilities 81 92 Total lease liabilities \$ 4,092 \$ 4,229
+Leases Consolidated Balance Sheet Classification J June 30, 2022 December 31, 2021 Assets: Operating right-of-use assets Other noncurrent assets \$ 2,190 \$ 2,289 Finance right-of-use assets Other noncurrent assets 112 148 Total leased assets \$ 2,302 \$ 2,437 Liabilities: Current Operating lease liabilities Accrued liabilities \$ 528 \$ 475 Finance lease liabilities Accrued liabilities 47 62 Noncurrent Operating lease liabilities Long-term liabilities 3,374 3,600 Finance lease liabilities Long-term liabilities 69 92 Total lease liabilities \$ 4,018 \$ 4,229

-The Company completed the transition of antenna manufacturing from its Tianjin, China facility to contract manufacturers during the first quarter of 2022.
+The Company completed the transition of antenna manufacturing from its Tianjin, China facility to contract manufactures during the first quarter of 2022.
 In April 2022, the Company vacated the manufacturing facility and moved a small team of employees associated with sourcing, quality, and local customer support to a new leased facility in Tianjin, China.
-For the new office, the Company entered into a two-year lease ending December 31, 2023 for 1,694 square feet of office space in Tianjin, China.
+The Company entered into a two-year lease ending December 31, 2023 for 1,694 square feet of space in a new office located in Tianjin, China.
 The Company recognized a present value of the right of use asset of \$0.1 million for this new office lease.

 As a cost saving initiative, the Company separated all 14 employees from its Beijing office in November 2021 and the Company closed this office in the first quarter of 2022.
 In April 2022, the Company entered into a two-year office lease ending April 30, 2024 for 350 square feet of office space.
+The Company recognized a present value of the right of use asset of \$0.1 for this new office lease.
 Four former employees in Beijing were engaged through a third-party employment agency and will provide sales and engineering support from the new smaller office.